Fine-grained access to databases and tables in the AWS Glue Data Catalog

 , orALTER TABLE

 , you need permissions to call this action on the resource (table or database) and all ancestors of the resource in the Data Catalog.
 For example, for a table, its ancestors are the database to which it belongs, and the catalog for the account.
 For a database, its ancestor is the catalog for the account.
-See Examples of fine-grained permissions to tables and databases. -
+See Examples of database and table-level permissions. -

 For a delete action in Athena, such as